 If, however, we lived for little more than our careers, pleasures, ball team, social standing, etc., we will be utterly distant and removed from godliness.
-When we eventually die and stand before our Creator, we will no longer have the diversions and distractions with which we occupied our minds during our lifetimes — leaving us blissfully ignorant of the inevitable.
+When we eventually die and stand before our Creator, we will no longer have the diversions and distractions which occupied our minds during our lifetimes — leaving us blissfully ignorant of the inevitable.
 We will stand, stripped of our bodies, before our G-d.
-We will be exposed and alone — with the excruciating knowledge that we have squandered our lives, that one opportunity G-d granted us to make something of ourselves, failing in the entire purpose G-d brought us down to this earth.
+We will be exposed and alone — with the excruciating knowledge that we have squandered our lives — that one opportunity G-d granted us to make something of ourselves, failing in the entire purpose G-d brought us down to this earth.
 We will be exposed with all our faults before our Creator, and there will be nowhere to hide.
 And it will be a living Hell.

 (There is actually an opinion in the Talmud that this is precisely the punishment of Hell.
 It is not a separate place in which we will roast over open fires as atonement for our sins (though that is certainly the simple reading of the many Midrashic statements regarding it).
 It is the same closeness to G-d which for the worthy will be a living Paradise — and for the unworthy will be a living Hell.
 Our burning sense of shame will be no less intense than the proverbial burning fires of Hell.
 Or to state it differently, what to us today is psychological and emotional pain — knowing we’ve failed — will ultimately — in the spiritual world, in which all that will remain will be our awareness — will be transformed into real and excruciating pain.
-For a fascinating treatment of this, see R. Aryeh Kaplan’s essay, “Immortality and the Soul,” available as part of _The Aryeh Kaplan Anthology_ by Artscroll Mesorah Publications (www.artscroll.com).
-See alternatively our past treatment of this in Pirkei Avos 3:1 (www.torah.org/learning/pirkei-avos/chapter3-1.html).)
+For a fascinating treatment of this, see R. Aryeh Kaplan’s essay, “Immortality and the Soul,” available as part of The Aryeh Kaplan Anthology by Artscroll Mesorah Publications (also here).
+See alternatively our past treatment of this in Pirkei Avos 3:1.)

 The above provides us with yet another important life lesson.
 Say one performs every Jewish law and custom to the letter, but with basically zero feeling and appreciation.
 Has he truly sanctified himself?
 Has he conditioned himself for closeness to G-d?
-R. Moshe Chaim Luzzatto (of early 18th Century Italy — considered one of Judaism’s all-time great philosophers), in his treatise “Ma’amar Ha’Ikkarim” writes that part of G-d’s judgment of us includes *where* He should reward and punish us.
+R. Moshe Chaim Luzzatto (of early 18th Century Italy — considered one of Judaism’s all-time great philosophers), in his treatise “Ma’amar Ha’Ikkarim” writes that part of G-d’s judgment of us includes where He should reward and punish us.
 There are good deeds which may earn us reward in this world alone and not in the next.
 If we gave charity for small and selfish reasons — say for honor before our fellows or just because we were embarrassed not to, will it earn us a relationship with G-d in the next world?
 Or will G-d more appropriately pay us off down here — the only world we seemed to care about?
 And sadly, the same is true of many of the petty, superficial reasons which drive us to fulfill the mitzvos (commandments), be them peer pressure, social considerations, nostalgia, or sheer blind habit.
 A lifetime of empty acts may be worth far less than one moment of true inspiration.

 (It should be mentioned at the same time that not every mitzvah is readily meaningful to us.
 A significant minority of the commandments, known as the “chukim”, do not have reasons readily understandable to man.
 Such mitzvos sanctify us as well — in ways our souls more than our intellects can appreciate — and too ready us for that ultimate relationship with G-d.
 They additionally demonstrate our devotion to a G-d in our observing even that which we don’t understand.
-More generally, in spite of the great significance to understanding the mitzvos, we are obligated to observe G-d’s commandments whether or not we’ve mastered the reasons behind them.
-The fulfillment of the words of an infinite G-d can in no way be dependent upon the understanding of finite puny man.)
+More generally, in spite of the great significance of understanding the mitzvos, we are obligated to observe G-d’s commandments whether or not we’ve mastered the reasons behind them.
+The fulfillment of the words of an infinite G-d can in no way be dependent upon the understanding of finite and puny man.)

 This, to conclude, is the great message of the Rambam this week.
 Character development must never be practiced just for the sake of our own personal health or emotional well-being.
 Yes, Judaism does give us a wonderful recipe for life.
 Yet it is much more: it prepares us for our ultimate encounter with our Creator.
-For as wholesome and meaningful as our 70 or 80 years down here may be, this world can truly be seen as no more than the entranceway before that ultimate Banquet Hall.
+For as wholesome and meaningful as our 80 or 90 years down here may be, this world can truly be seen as no more than the entranceway before that ultimate Banquet Hall.
 Let us prepare ourselves while we still have time.